Support and questions

 - Project-management support for the proposal process such as organizing meetings, creating proposal-development timelines, milestones, action plans, etc.

 - Strategic development and editing of research proposals (e.g., develop clear and persuasive narratives that are responsive to the funding announcement, create visually effective and compelling figures, ensure compliance to agency requirements).

-- Writing and editing non-technical components of proposals (e.g., project administration, broader impacts, institutional resources and facilities, training plans, community outreach activities, diversity plans).
+- Writing and editing non-technical components of proposals (e.g., management plans, broader impacts, institutional resources and facilities, training, community outreach activities, diversity plans).

 - Coordinating pre-submission peer reviews of proposal drafts.